 At the time of the accident and soon after, determining fault is often of little concern.
 Over time, this can change when the financial losses become overwhelming.
 Then fault will be important as you try to figure out if you can be compensated for your injuries.

-In states like Florida, fault is sometimes spread out in percentages with each person bearing a certain percentage of fault.
+In states like Florida, they sometimes spread out fault in percentages.
+Whereas, each person bears a certain percentage of fault.
 If you are injured, and your percentage of fault is lower than the other drivers, then you can still be compensated, but your portion of the fault will lower your compensation.

 Do I Need an Attorney?